 This guide will give you an overview on how to visualize your data from our Datasets API.
-Our Datasets API docs cover how to get your data into Geckoboard as datasets.
+To learn how to get your data into Geckoboard as as a dataset, see our Datasets API docs.

-To use our Datasets API, you must be on a Pro plan.
+To use our Datasets API, you must be on a paid plan.

 Selecting a dataset in Geckoboard

-To get started, simply click on the Add widget button on the top right and search for Datasets API.
+To get started, click on the Add widget button on the top right of your dashboard and search for Datasets.

-Once you access the integration you’ll be taken to screen that lists all the datasets you’ve sent to your Geckoboard account.
+After clicking on Datasets you’ll see a list of the datasets you’ve sent to your Geckoboard account.
 You’ll also see a default dataset

-geckoboard.space.cargo that’s available to help you get a better idea of how the integration works before you send your own data.
+geckoboard.space.cargo that’s available to help you get a better idea of how Datasets works before you send your own data.

 We'll use this default dataset for all our examples here, so click on